BnR’s Pup Parent Handbook

 Tours are by appointment only to ensure the safety, comfort and routine of the dogs in our care as well as our human clients.
 While we encourage tours on weekdays starting at 7:30 pm until 9:00 pm, we will always do our best to schedule a time that works for you.

 Drop-off/Pick-Up and Lobby Hours/Etiquette Policy

 While staff is on the premises before 7:00 am, they need this time to attend to our boarding guests as well as to set up the facility for the day ahead.
-Please adhere to our strict drop-off window of 7:00 am — 9:00 am and pick-up window of 4:00 pm — 7:00 pm Monday through Friday and 8:00 am — 10:00 am drop-off window and 4:00 — 6:00 pm pick-up window on Saturday and Sunday.
+Please adhere to our strict drop-off window of 7:00 am — 9:00 am and pick-up window of 4:00 pm — 6:00 pm Monday through Friday.
+Our weekend hours are 4:00 — 6:00 pm for both pick up and drop off, unless otherwise approved by the Scheduling Manager.
 Windows are subject to change on holidays or other special occasions with notice.
 If we are able to arrange a different window for you when requested we will, but an additional fee may apply.

 If you need to make a last minute reservation, please give us a call (978.604.2949) to ensure availability.

 We do have a daily capacity that we strictly adhere to in order to maintain our small playgroup size for the safety and well-being of the dogs and employees alike.
 If our capacity has been reached on a day you are trying to make a reservation, your request will be denied and an explanation included.
 You will be added to our waitlist and contacted if a spot becomes available.